wgeorge1990/atl-web-102918/23-intro-dom/README.md

 * See how to manipulate a DOM node
   * innerText
   * innerHTML
-  * traversal / parents, childen, siblings
+  * traversal / finding parents, childen, siblings

 * See how to add a DOM node (2 ways)
   * futzing with innerHTML